apache/flink/docs/dev/table/tableApi.md

 Table orders = tableEnv.from("Orders");
 Table result = orders.distinct();
 {% endhighlight %}
         <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct fields.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
 If state cleaning is enabled, distinct have to emit messages to prevent too early state eviction of downstream operators which makes distinct contains result updating.
-See <a href="{{ site.baseurl }}/dev/table/streaming/query_configuration.html">Query Configuration</a> for details.</p>
+See <a href="{% link dev/table/streaming/query_configuration.md %}">Query Configuration</a> for details.</p>
       </td>
     </tr>
   </tbody>